theSage21/PullBoy/README.md

 ```

 I sometimes use it to update my servers where the pullboy config is as below.
-The important thing is that all commands are end in a reasonable time.
+The important thing is that all commands end in a reasonable time.
 The `fuser` command kills the process using 8000 as a tcp port (which is the previous instance of the server.

 ```yaml
 pullboyserver: